MaximeBrepoels/cloud-native-groep22/README.md

 ./mvnw spring-boot:run
 ```

-> This will start the backend on `http://localhost:3000`.
+> This will start the back-end on `http://localhost:3000`.

 ---